marcobergman/gainsets/README.md

  - configure the 4 constants at the beginning of the file
  - optional: make a menu item using Raspberry - Preferences - Main Menu Editor

+to run:
+ - as user pi, type
+      python gainsets.py
+ - or use the menu item